CsarNarciso/Microservices-Spring-Boot/README.md

 Project description.
 -
-I developed an RESTful application that handles books and literary genres data.
+I developed a RESTful application that handles books and literary genres data.
 The whole project uses a microservices architecture that ensures resilience and scalability.

 Application features.
 -